Albocoder/albocoder.github.io/index.md

 <td><!-- <td style="font-family:Lucida Console; color: green; background-color: black;"> -->
 <h3><b>> ./research_interests</b></h3>
 <p >
     My broad research interests cover data-driven <b>malware analysis</b> and <b>automatic exploit generation</b>.
+I'm currently more focused in automatic exploit generation for the Linux kernel.
-Specifically, in my recent PhD work I have developed a tool (called SCAVY) to automatically find kernel objects that when overwritten by memory corruptions bugs can reach privilege escalation.
-My participation in various CTF competitions and my internship work have been major influences in this new research direction.
+    Specifically, in my recent PhD work I have developed a tool (called SCAVY ) to automatically find kernel objects that when overwritten by memory corruptions bugs can reach privilege escalation.
+    My participation in various CTF competitions and my internship work at Meta have been major influences in this new research direction.
 </p>
 </td>
 </tr>